Updated May 6, 2020

 While much of the context for this post has occurred over the past 9 months, this information is timeless.
 It is most definitely relevant for the next decade or two because it applied to decades, not months or even years.

-This is because the insights gathered from these wise investors isn’t about market timing.
+This is because the insights gathered from these wise investors isn’t about short term market timing.

-It’s about reducing risk while building wealth by understanding and taking advantage of how long term cycles affect asset classes, and economic realities with a little math and logic thrown in.
+It’s about reducing risk while building wealth by understanding and taking advantage of how long term cycles affect retirement planning, the value of your investments, and economic realities with a little math and logic thrown in.

 Thanks for reading.
 Please share if you found this information valuable for individual investors like you and me.